daidodo/format-imports-vscode/README.md

 }
 ```

-If you set `paths` to `"none"`, import statements will not be sorted.
+If you set `paths` to `"none"`, import declarations will not be sorted.

-If you set `names` to `"none"`, names will not be sorted within an import or export statement.
+If you set `names` to `"none"`, names will not be sorted within an import or export declaration.

 _Note:_